ahmedsaheed/website/data/second-brain/react-theming.md

 date: "2022-06-02T00:00:00"
 ---

-Lately, the use of multiple themes on web and mobile applications has been has risen immersely.
-While developing my personal website, I struggled with this theming feature.
+Lately, the use of multiple themes on web and mobile applications has risen immersely.
+While developing this website, I struggled during implementation this feature feature.

-I had several issues during implementation of the feature, that is why i have decided to write this brief note on react theming.
+Stating the above, i have decided to write this brief note on react theming.

 ## prerequisite